Patient's Query

 High levels of RBC and hemoglobin can cause blood clots and can lead to vascular complications like stroke.
 This is the reason your doctor gave you Aspirin.

-You are at risk of polycythemia vera, and it has to be ruled out by bone marrow study or molecular testing for JAK2 gene mutation.
+You are at risk of polycythemia vera, and it has to be ruled out by a bone marrow study or molecular testing for JAK2 gene mutation.

 Phlebotomy might be needed to reduce RBC mass.
 Consult your physician or a nearby hematologist for examination and further workup.

-Was this answer helpful?
+Was this conversation helpful?

-Related Questions:
+Related Questions

 I get dizziness when I look up or get up.
 What is causing this?